Research

 Together with our interdisciplinary research group (comprising surgeons, physicians, anesthetists, nurses, dieticians, radiologist, biomedical scientist and physiotherapists), we identify research study goals, research methods, and variables of interest and other parameters to be investigated.
 We ensure the entire study protocol falls in line with ethical guidelines.

-Research protocols are approved by the Institutional Review Board (IRB) of the Noguchi Memorial Institute for Medical Research (NMIMR), College of Health Sciences, and University of Ghana.
-Research consents are obtained from research participants.
-Childs assent and parental consent are obtained from participants under 18 years.
+Our work, involving the recruitment and conduct of studies, is strictly guided by ethical principles.
+The Institutional Review Board (IRB) of the Noguchi Memorial Institute for Medical Research (NMIMR), College of Health Sciences, and the University of Ghana thoroughly reviews research protocols.
+Research consent forms are obtained from all research participants.
+For participants under the age of 18, child assent and parental consent are also obtained.

 The Unit also collaborates with other international research teams and has ongoing collaboration with international spine research teams such as the Growing Spine Study Group (GSSG) and the FOX Pediatric Deformity Study Group.
 We also collaborate with other individual investigators to conduct clinical studies.

-In partnership with our foreign partners, the unit participates in mission trips to both Ethiopia and Sierra Leone twice a year.
+In collaboration with our international partners, the unit organizes annual mission trips to designated East and West African countries.
 This enables our surgeons and the research team to: